 If you’ve ever disappeared into a rabbit hole of posts on “passive income” or “how to make money online,” you’ve probably come across the term “digital product.”
-And you might be confused about what a digital product is, how it’s different from a traditional product, and how one goes about making a digital product.
+And you might be confused about what a digital product is, how it’s different from a traditional product, and how one goes about making and selling a digital product.

 What is a digital product?

 A digital product is a digital good that is created, sold, and purchased online.
 In most cases, it is even consumed online (except for things like printables).
 Unlike physical products you buy online, which need to be stuck in a box with packing peanuts and shipped, digital products are delivered via the internet, usually instantly after your purchase.

 The internet created a new way of doing business and made it possible for a wave of new types of products, plus the digitization of a bunch of old-world products.
 You used to go to the bookstore to buy the newest Harry Potter.
 Now you might just get it on your e-reader or phone.
 Once upon a time, you’d buy a paper project planner or calendar.
 Now you probably use digital project management software or Google Calendar.